-Yes, you can get workers' compensation if you're injured while working from home—but coverage isn't automatic.
-Your claim depends on proving the injury arose from your work duties, not personal activities happening in the same space.
+Yes, you can get workers' compensation if you're injured while working from home—but your claim hinges on one thing: proving the injury happened because of your work, not because you were also at home when it occurred.

-The shift to remote work has created new questions about workplace injury coverage.
+Remote work has blurred the line between workplace and living space.
 According to Stanford research, approximately 42% of the U.S. labor force worked from home full-time at the peak of remote work adoption in 2020.
 The National Council on Compensation Insurance (NCCI) reported that while overall workers' compensation claim frequency decreased during remote work expansion, home-based injury claims emerged as an entirely new category.

 Workers' compensation coverage is mandatory in 49 states—Texas is the only exception where it remains optional for private employers.
-This means your employer likely carries coverage that extends to your home workspace.
-The challenge lies in meeting the legal standard most states require: proving your injury "arose out of and in the course of employment."
+So your employer likely carries coverage that extends to your home workspace.
+The tricky part?
+Meeting the legal standard most states require: proving your injury "arose out of and in the course of employment."

 California follows this "course and scope of employment" test and has recognized remote work injuries when they occur during work hours and work-related activities.
 New York applies similar standards but requires clear evidence the injury arose out of employment, not personal activities at home.

-Expect your claim to face more questions than a traditional workplace injury.
+Your claim will face more scrutiny than a traditional workplace injury.
 Insurers often challenge remote work claims by arguing the injury stemmed from personal activities.
 Documentation becomes critical—you'll need evidence showing exactly what you were doing when the injury occurred and how it related to your job duties.

 Most states require proof that injury arose out of and in the course of employment, with heightened scrutiny for home-based claims.
-This doesn't mean claims are denied—it means you need stronger documentation.
+Claims aren't automatically denied.
+They just require stronger documentation.

 Working from home often means improvised workstations.
+Couches.
+Kitchen chairs.
+Beds.
 This leads to ergonomic injuries including:

 Repetitive stress injuries from work activities may be covered regardless of location.
 The gradual onset doesn't disqualify these claims—you must demonstrate the injury developed from performing your work duties.